 Digital Cinema, cinema stored and projected digitally.
 E-Cinema is the lower grade variant of DC.

-A dedicated computer able to record and replay at high throughput the bytes stored in his very large hard disk memory.
-The storage capacity of servers range from 3 to 12 hours typically with some large versions up to 36 hours.
+A dedicated computer that is able to record and replay at high throughput the bytes stored in his very large hard disk memory.
+The storage capacity of servers ranges from 3 to 12 hours typically with some large versions up to 36 hours.